Luro02/NoNpDRM-Converter/README.md

 - Progress Bar for downloads

 ## Issues:

-Please open an issue and tag it with bug :)
+My brain is 90% of the time afk but if you want you can open an issue and tag it with bug :)